joachim-broser/opencv-starry-sky-panorama-stitcher/README.md

 For a 5-sided polygon like shown above there are 5 vertex angles, 5 side lengths and 5 star brightnesses.

 The **vertex angles and side lengths** are **not measured in the image plane**!
-The stars from the image plane are Spherical trigonometry.
-Angles and side lengths are then measured on this sphere leveraging spherical trigonometry:
+The stars from the image plane are projected to a sphere in the physical real world.
+Angles and side lengths are then measured on this sphere leveraging spherical trigonometry.
+The radius of this sphere does not matter since **side lengths of spherical triangles** are measured in **radian**.

 ![](docs/sphere.png)